 Safely Dosing your Medicine

 Dosing medical cannabis unfortunately in not an exact science.
 Regardless of the consistency of medicine, you are the “X-Factor.”
-Know that your body mass, age, metabolism, gender and body chemistry at the point of dosing will vary the effectiveness of the medicine.
+Know that your body mass, age, metabolism, sex, and body chemistry will affect the effectiveness of the medicine.
 Thus, when consuming cannabis, please start slow.

 Many users prefer to inhale or smoke cannabis because of its almost immediate effects and relief provided.
 Many times, one dose or ‘hit’ should be sufficient for the effect to take place.
 To not overly consume or be wasteful, start with one dose.
 Wait a few minutes to experience effects or lack thereof.
 If necessary, repeat as needed until desired effects are achieved.